juspay/hyperswitch/README.md

 ## Quick Start Guide

-You have two options to try out HyperSwitch:
+You have three options to try out HyperSwitch:

 1. [Try it in our Sandbox Environment](/docs/try_sandbox.md): Fast and easy to start.